neerajmanivarnan/AWS-Infrastrucutre-provisioning-terraform/README.md

 # Project Setup Instructions

-Thank you for your interest in the project!
+Thank you for your interest in this project!
 To get started, please follow the steps below to clone the repository and set up your development environment.

 ## Cloning the Repository